Education

 Prerequisites: CHE 105 and MA 110 (or approval by instructor).

-Bourbon is a key driver for Kentucky’s economy, where the industry contributes to over eight billion dollars and over 17,000 jobs in the state.
+Bourbon is a key driver for Kentucky’s economy, where the industry contributes to over nine billion dollars and over 23,000 jobs in the state.
 This course introduces students outside of chemical engineering to the science and engineering aspects that control the production of bourbon in a distillery setting.

 In the first half of the course, students will receive an overview of the bourbon production process, with an emphasis on the connection between chemical engineering and the bourbon industry.
 Throughout this overview, there will be a focus on the economics of bourbon production, with students learning to estimate capital and operating costs associated with each stage of the production process.
 Additionally, student will learn about key design decisions that must be made and common problems that arise in the bourbon production process.